Railways around Peterborough & The National Rail Network & Heritage railways in the UK

 The First Capital Connect all stations local trains between Peterborough and Hitchin to Kings Cross trains all stop here.

-Since 2014 'Geat Northern' has taken over the First Capital Connect services
+from 2014 'Geat Northern' and Thameslink took over the First Capital Connect services.

 Next station on the ECML south of Huntingdon is St Noets